 "March 14, 2013 -- Hormone replacement therapy is the most effective treatment for symptoms like hot flashes, and the benefits are likely to outweigh the risks, major medical societies say.

 The statement was published in the April issue "...

 Overdosage of estrogen may cause nausea and vomiting, breast tenderness, abdominal pain, drowsiness and fatigue, and withdrawal bleeding may occur in women.
 Treatment of overdose consists of discontinuation of Cenestin therapy with institution of appropriate symptomatic care.

-Cenestin (synthetic conjugated estrogens) should not be used in women with any of the following conditions:
+Cenestin is contraindicated in women with any of the following conditions:

 Additional Cenestin Information

 Cenestin User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration